dragonflyoss/Dragonfly/docs/apis.md

 #### Description
-update information of a task.
-When a peer finishes to download all pieces of a task, it must update peer downloading status of this task in supernode.
+Update information of a task.
+This endpoint is mainly for operation usage.
+When the peer network or peer meet some load issues, operation team can update a task directly, such as pause a downloading task to ease the situation.

 #### Parameters